The Nine Best Coffee Farms to Visit Around the World

 Together, they’ve shaped their coffee farm into a force of not only award-winning coffee but a potent force for environmental sustainability and social good.
 Marysabel and Moisses are involved with every part of coffee production—sustainability, soil health, and the health and well-being of Finca El Puente’s workers (7).

 Aside from their eco-friendly and sustainable agricultural practices, Finca El Puente’s secret to award-winning coffee lies in its elevation.
-Spanning 36 lots, Finca El Puente, and all 40 of their coffee bean varieties grow at an elevation of between 4,921-5,511 feet above sea level, certifying it as High Grown Coffee.
+Spanning 36 lots, Finca El Puente, and all 40 of their coffee bean varieties grow at an elevation of between 1500-1680 metres above sea level, certifying it as High Grown Coffee.

 Their coffee beans’ most prominent tasting notes are dark chocolate, plum, and hazelnuts.
 In short, it’s a classic, clean cup you need to try.